 It will keep you young looking.

-The practice of yoga increases flexibility, strength, balance, coordination, stamina, endurance, concentration, focus, awareness, and energy.
+Yoga increases flexibility, strength, balance, coordination, stamina, endurance, concentration, focus, awareness, and energy.
 This results in less body fat, fewer wrinkles, firmer breasts, smaller waistlines, tighter buttocks, smoother skin, healthier joints, and shinier hair.

 It will make you smarter.